Pastoral Narrative Therapy Course

 Just as the registration fee is already part of the deposit, the full deposit is already part of the cost of tuition.
 It is not extra.
 After the deposit is paid the outstanding tuition cost for the two-years can be paid:

 • With a full deposit paid the six instalments over two years: End of March, July and October each year.
-R3366 per installment.
+R3765.50 per installment.

 Students who paid at least 66% of their fees can request an extension for the remaining balance (Ts & Cs apply).

-Lower your cost of tuition even further by taking part in our Seeds of Hope campaign and other cost saving instruments for PNT25A campuses.
-Active Seeds of Hope student-participants on second tier level also gain life time access to material on our learning platform.
+Lower your cost of tuition even further by taking part in our Seeds of Hope campaign and other cost saving instruments for PNT26A campuses.
+Active Seeds of Hope student-participants on second tier level also gain lifetime access to material on our learning platform.

 Some discounts are offered as credit on student accounts and capitalised only during the second year of studies.
-Students who discontinue forgo such discounts.
-Other discounts are capitalised more often.
+Students who would have qualified for discounts during the second year forgo such discounts should they discontinue their studies

 Second year of studies